DavidS/DavidS.github.io/_posts/2022-09-26-unversal-pipeline-compiler.md

 While the basic shape is independent of the actual tooling used, rediscovering the details for each language is tedious.
 Similarly, CI Provider's offerings really aren't that different, except in the config language they use, and each's little walled garden of language ecosystem support-ish.

 Most importantly, I believe those two dimensions are pretty independent of each other.
-While, of course, it makes sense to use the CircleCI Ruby convenience image on CircleCI to have a higher cahce hit ratio and save 20s on job startup, that does not affect the actual commands to run rubocop (Ruby's linter) or how to build a gem (Ruby's package format.)
+While, of course, it makes sense to use the CircleCI Ruby convenience image on CircleCI to have a higher cache hit ratio and save 20s on job startup, that does not affect the actual commands to run rubocop (Ruby's linter) or how to build a gem (Ruby's package format.)

 ## Tooling